bspeice/speice.io/_drafts/stacking-up.md

 - [Arrays](https://doc.rust-lang.org/std/primitive.array.html) are always stack-allocated.
 - Closures capture their arguments on the stack
 - Generics will use stack allocation, even with dynamic dispatch.
+- [`Copy`](https://doc.rust-lang.org/std/marker/trait.Copy.html) types are guaranteed to be stack-allocated, and copying them will be done in stack memory.

 # Structs